Khmer architecture: Periodization

 Many temples had been built before Cambodia became the powerful Khmer Empire which dominated a large part of mainland Southeast Asia.
 At that time, Khmer was known as the Chenla kingdom, the predecessor state of the Khmer empire.

 Latest research reveals that the Khmer already erected stone buildings in the protohistoric period, which they used for the worship of mighty tutelary spirits.
-This earliest extant architecture consists of relatively small cells made from prefabricated megalithic construction parts, which probably date at least to the second century BC.
+This earliest extant architecture consists of relatively small cells made from prefabricated megalithic construction parts, which probably date at least from the second century BC.

 There are three pre-Angkorean architectural styles: